 No matter the size of the organisation or the vertical in which it operates, cybersecurity has fast become the number one concern for CIOs and business leaders across the globe as they battle to protect their company against increasingly frequent and sophisticated cyber attacks.
 Over half of the organisations included in the 2018 CIO 100 reported that they had detected a security breach in the last year, while 82% expected an increase in the security budget to reflect greater defence against cyber attacks.

-CIOs are often tasked with exploring new ways to protect customers and employees from online threats.
+CIOs are often tasked with finding new ways to protect customers and employees from online threats.
 But how can CIOs engage staff and promote cybersecurity within the workforce?

-CIO UK examines how CIOs can approach cybersecurity within the organisation, with comments from leading CIOs and digital experts on how they promote a security culture.
+CIO UK examines how CIOs can improve their organisation’s approach to cybersecurity, with comments from leading CIOs and digital experts on how they promote a security culture.

-One way in which they can bolster their defences is by hiring a Chief Information Security Officer (CISO), whose role is dedicated to maintaining security within the company.
-A CISO must be alert to evolving cyber threats and the form that they could take.
+A CISO is responsible for setting an organisation's security strategy and must be alert to evolving cyber threats and the form that they could take.
 They are responsible for sharing their knowledge and advice with executives and employees, setting up an effective security plan and implementing security policies.
 Furthermore, a report by IBM and the Ponemon Institute LLC found that appointing a CISO decreased the average per capita cost of a data breach by $6.50.

 Richard Orme, CIO at Photobox, believes that hiring a CISO helped to change employees' attitudes towards security.

 "It's not so much a question of, what tools can we buy to help us?" he said.
 "It's, how do we change as an organisation?
 How do we change our culture?
 That's where Dinis, our CISO, has been very strong.
 He'll sit with the engineering teams and educate them, and he'll create challenges for them.
 He'll commit code with them.
-So he really talks their language, and they respond to that massively.
-Instead of seeing security as something that they have to do, they now see it as an interesting problem to solve.
-Like with any engineering team, if you can give them a problem to solve, then they're at their happiest."
+So, he really talks their language, and they respond to that massively.”

 Richard Stanton, CIO at the Dudley Group NHS Foundation Trust said: "Around cybersecurity, we are putting good practices into IT and investing in technology to help protect us but clearly, the weakest link is always going to the workforce.
 As part of the mandatory training, there is an IT security module which staff members have to undertake annually so there has been a lot of mystery shopper type activities where we have been creating and testing our own viruses.
 We are sending out emails to our staff with fake viruses and seeing who have clicked on those links."